Introducing the Cathedral

 Mary as a disciple of Jesus: Mary, the mother of Jesus and the Church is seldom depicted alone in Chartres.
 Her role as explained through image is to direct our attention to her son, Jesus.
 There are more than one hundred images of Mary with Jesus at Chartres in stone and glass, to mention all the others adorning liturgical items that span many centuries.
-Marian symbols such a little shirts, the burning bush, or stylized Ms greet the pilgrim at every turn.
+Marian symbols such a little shirts (representing the veil of Mary), the burning bush, or stylized Ms greet the pilgrim at every turn.

 Scriptures That Orient A Pilgrim (NRSV)

 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that clings so closely, and let us run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.
 Hebrews 12:1-2

 What is God communicating to me through the cathedral?